 On match day this area is absolutely packed with fans, and the buzz of the city can really be felt before you head to the stadium.
 So when it comes to picking your Dortmund hotel, make your search radius within a short distance of the train station and you won’t be far from the action.

 Watching a Live Bundesliga Game – One Hell of an Experience

 For a football fan, watching a game in Germany is an absolute must.
-If you think England are football mad, you’ve not experienced anything like the the famous Yellow Wall of Signal Iduna Park.
+If you think England is football mad, you’ve not experienced anything like the famous Yellow Wall of Signal Iduna Park.